Academics: S.J.D. Candidates begins here:

 E. DEGREE DEADLINES

 In order to determine whether to recommend to the Law School faculty that a candidate be awarded the S.J.D. degree, the Graduate Committee must receive written reports from the principal supervisor and the second reader evaluating the dissertation, as well as a report of the oral defense.
-These reports—as well as the final version of the approved dissertation (for deposit with the HLS Library)—must be received by no later than September 30 to qualify for a November degree, January 29 to qualify for a March degree, or May 6 to qualify for a May degree.
-(Please note: Reports on the oral (general) examination, described in Section III, should already be a part of the candidate’s file.)
+These reports—as well as the final version of the approved dissertation (for deposit with the HLS Library)—must be received by no later than September 30 to qualify for a November degree, January 20 to qualify for a March degree, or May 5 to qualify for a May degree.
+(Please note: Reports on the oral (general) examination, described on page 11, should already be a part of the candidate’s file.)
 The Committee on Graduate Studies will not entertain recommendations from supervisors after the relevant dates listed above.

 The following chart illustrates the applicable completion milestones leading up to each of the University’s key graduation dates: